Aman-Git-hala/relationship-wrapped/README.md

 # relationship wrapped
-PASSWORD, WITH THE DUMMY DATA = loveyouidiot i made this website to show all the stats and memories from my chat history. it looks kinda like spotify wrapped but for relationships.
+PASSWORD, WITH THE DUMMY DATA = loveyouidiot on the showable website = https://relationship-wrapped-mauve.vercel.app/

+i made this website to show all the stats and memories from my chat history. it looks kinda like spotify wrapped but for relationships.

 it shows things like: